-If you exhaust all your vacation and sick leave and still need time off for personal or health reasons, you may apply for an unpaid leave of absence for a period of up to three (3) months if you are a full-time employee.
+If you exhaust all your vacation and sick leave and still need time off for personal or health reasons that may or may not qualify for other federal leave accommodations, you may apply for an unpaid leave of absence for a period of up to three (3) months if you are a full-time employee.
 The request for leave must be given to your supervisor and your department director at least thirty (30) days prior to the start of the requested leave unless the leave is an emergency.

 Your supervisor (or department director) may or may not approve your request for a leave of absence.
-The decision is at his/her discretion, unless the leave qualifies under the FMLA or the

-Tennessee Maternity Leave Act.
+The decision is at his/her their discretion, unless the leave qualifies under the FMLA or the Tennessee Maternity Leave Act State and Federally mandated leave.
 Some of the matters considered in approving the request are your length of service, employment record, and the reason for the absence.